Skip to main content

 Create ViewCreates new view with updated definition

-If a Fact Node is deleted from a Workspace, that Workspace is committed to Git and that commit deployed to a higher level environment then the Fact Table in the target environment will be dropped.
+If a Fact Node is deleted from a Workspace, that Workspace is committed to Git and that commit deployed to a higher-level Environment then the Fact Table in the target Environment will be dropped.

 This is executed in two stages: